GuntisTreulands/drives/README.md

 ![PreviewImage](https://raw.githubusercontent.com/GuntisTreulands/drives/main/ExampleImages/v2_example6.png)
 ![PreviewImage](https://raw.githubusercontent.com/GuntisTreulands/drives/main/ExampleImages/v2_example5.jpeg)

-Not much to comment here.
 It felt kinda awesome, if I could see all my drives at once, just to see that spider web on the map - where have I driven with my car.

 It was actually (and still is) a challenge.
 I started recording my drives since **2022.02.15** I think, and I have recorded about **533** drives, in total having around **480k** points.
 No easy feat for MKMapview.